24 November 2021

 But for adults and older teens who don’t mind a film with a bittersweet ending, I would recommend this very highly.

-The only extras on this DVD were some deleted or extended scenes, which were interesting to watch but we agreed that the film was perfect as it was, and these extras would not have added anything.
+The only extras on this DVD were some deleted or extended scenes, which were interesting to watch.
+But we agreed that the film was perfect as it was, and these extra scenes would not have added anything.

 Review copyright 2021 Sue's DVD Reviews